mcfletch/2daypython/lists.rst

 * lists are "collections of things" which have a particular order
 * you can add and remove items to the list (unlike `tuples`)
-* lists can contain any type of object
+* lists can contain any type of object, including other lists

 .. doctest::